AmruthPillai/Project-Step-Jump-Meet/README.md

 Introduction
 -
 A fun and innovative new game that puzzles you to the bone, developed using HTML, CSS &amp; Javascript.
-Developed by a group of students from Dayananda Sagar Institute, Bangalore.

 How to Play?
 -